-2) Roll slightly back onto your glute, like your sitting on the back pocket of your blue jeans and lift legs a few inches off the mat.
-Bring top hand behind the head so elbow is also bent.
+- Roll slightly back onto your glute, like your sitting on the back pocket of your blue jeans, and lift legs a few inches off the mat.
+Bring the top hand behind the head so the elbow is also bent.

-There are many reasons you should incorporate oblique crunch into your workouts.
+There are many reasons you should incorporate oblique strengthening exercises into your workouts.
 Here are just a few:

 When your core muscles are strong your back is less likely to be injured or sore.
 Oblique crunches help make the core strong and protect your low back.